Renjian-buchai/renjian-buchai.github.io/pages/4_arcaea.md

 If you retry a pattern you misread over and over again, yet continue to miss them, you might build an association between that pattern and the incorrect movement.
 Not good.

-Your skills don't exist in a vacuum.
+Your skills don\'t exist in a vacuum.
 If you fail to hit a fast pattern consistently, it may not just be about speed.
-It's possible that, if you just train reading, you'll somehow find a better way to play it, thus lowering the speed requirements.
+It\'s possible that, if you just train reading, you\'ll somehow find a better way to play it, thus lowering the speed requirements.

-(Also, you'll see why I added `reliable` there in a few sections)
+(Also, you\'ll see why I added `reliable` there in a few sections)

 ### General accuracy